Denchevv/SoftUni-Software-Engineering/README.md

 # SoftUni-Software-Engineering
-Courses from the main program in SoftUni
+Solved problems from the main program in SoftUni